- The Washington Times - Tuesday, January 27, 2026

 Terrorism that pays

-Nigeria’s federal government has sought to counter growing international scrutiny by contracting DCI Group, a Republican-linked lobbying and strategic communications firm, to reframe its security record in the U.S.
+Nigeria’s government has sought to counter growing international scrutiny by contracting DCI Group, a Republican-linked lobbying and strategic communications firm, to reframe its security record in the U.S.

-Seun Ambrose, a global affairs analyst, told Truth Nigeria the move reflects a government focused on optics rather than outcomes.
+Seun Ambrose, a global affairs analyst, told Truth Nigeria that the move reflects a government focused on optics rather than outcomes.

 “It suggests a government under pressure that cares more about how it appears to Western capitals than about dismantling the terror economy on the ground,” Mr. Ambrose said.

-At an estimated $4,000 per victim, analysts within the Truth Nigeria project estimate the 176 captives in southern Kaduna represent at least $704,000 in anticipated revenue from a single cluster of attacks.
+At an estimated $4,000 per victim, analysts within the Truth Nigeria project estimate that the 176 captives in southern Kaduna represent at least $704,000 in anticipated revenue from a single cluster of attacks.

 “What we’re seeing is [a criminal] economy that continues to function even as new weapons arrive,” Mr. Ambrose said.
 “Terrorism in Nigeria is financed, recycled and normalized.”

-Air power vs. ground reality
+Airpower vs. ground reality

 Some analysts question whether intelligence flights and airstrikes alone can disrupt armed groups embedded in rural areas where state authority is weak or absent.